Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Type [C-a] [C-h] to see available commands
 Terminal ready
 ```
-Yet, nothing happened, there was never any response from the consol port.
+Yet, nothing happened, there was never any response from the console port.
 It was as if I was sending commands into the void .

 Even after trying multiple different serial terminals such as `minicom` and `screen` as well as
-trying different serial configuration I didn't see to find a way to sucessfully connect to the switch.
+trying different serial configuration I didn't see to find a way to successfully connect to the switch.

 Was there something wrong with the switch, was it booting properly ?